sr-lab/skeptic-lang/README.md

 ![Logo](assets/logo-text-h.svg)

+## Overview
+The Skeptic Password composition Policy Assertion Language (PaCPAL) sits on top of the output produced by [Pyrrho](https://github.com/sr-lab/pyrrho) from a [Skeptic Authority](https://github.com/sr-lab/skeptic-authority-template) and a large password dataset, to provide a facility for easy extraction of results.

+At its core, its a language for creating, grouping, ranking and comparing the slopes (i.e. the uniformity) of password probability distributions interpolated as power-law equations.

 ## Examples
 A few examples are provided in the `./examples` folder.
 These demonstrate different aspects of PaCPAL and are as follows: